ethagnawl/github-open-external-links-in-new-tab/README.md

 ## TODO
 - port index.js to cljs
 - use :advanced compilation mode
-- re-introduce toggle button and allow users to toggle add-on on/off
+- introduce toggle button and allow users to toggle add-on on/off
-- tests
-- boot publish task
+- use boot for publish, package, etc.